harshv5094/harshv5094/README.md

 My name is Harsh Vyapari, I'm a computer nerd who is also a die hard fan of Linux and Neovim.

 ## Current Status
-Learing org mode to take proper notes
+Learing org mode to take proper notes.

 ## Contact Me
 - Website: Work In Progress <!--[Click Here](https://harshv5094.vercel.app)-->